 That’s it.
 Lightroom does the rest (notice how the Temp and Tint sliders move as you use the eyedropper).

-You will find that much of the time Lightroom does a really good job of selling the white balance with this simple click.
+You will find that much of the time Lightroom does a really good job of selling this setting with this simple click.
 This is a really powerful tool, and to make sure you are comfortable using it, check out Cole’s video that walks you through the process:

-If the white balance looks right to you after using the eyedropper, you are all set and nothing further is needed.
-You can also tweak the white balance with the sliders.
+If it looks right to you after using the eyedropper, you are all set and nothing further is needed.
+You can also tweak it with the sliders.

 Just as your camera has presets for setting white balance, Lightroom has presets as well.
 In fact, Lightroom’s presets will be very similar to those in your camera.